leiachung41/NeighbourhoodMap/README.md

 - All information about my locations are from FourSquare.

 ## How to use the Application
+1. You can download the repository from [here](https://github.com/leachung41/NeighbourhoodMap).
+2. Find a index.html file in the repository, and open the index.html file in a browser.
-- You can connect to the application [here](https://leachung41.github.io/NeighbourhoodMap/).
-Or you can find index.html file in [my repository](https://github.com/leachung41/NeighbourhoodMap).
+- *Or you can connect to the application via online [here](https://leachung41.github.io/NeighbourhoodMap/).*
-- If you click a marker on the map, it shows its information from FourSquare.
+3. If you click a marker on the map, it shows its information from FourSquare.
-- If you search a location on the list in a search box, it shows the result both list view and map.
+4. If you search a location on the list in a search box, it shows the result both list view and map.

 ## References